holoviz/panel/doc/tutorials/basic/size.md

 pn.FlexBox(*spacers).servable()
 ```

-Try adjusting the width of your browser window.
+Adjust the width of your browser window to observe the layout's responsiveness.

 :::{note}
-We will explore the `FlexBox` in more detail in the [Control the Size (intermediate)](../intermediate/size.md) tutorial.
+We'll explore `FlexBox` in more detail in the [Control the Size (intermediate)](../intermediate/size.md) tutorial.
 :::

 ## Recap

-In this tutorial, we have discovered how *sizing* works in Panel.
-We have explored the difference between *inherent sizing*, *fixed sizing*, and *responsive sizing*.
-Finally, we touched upon *fully responsive* layouts and [`FlexBox`](../../reference/layouts/FlexBox.ipynb):
+In this tutorial, we've explored various aspects of controlling component size in Panel.
+We've covered inherent sizing, fixed sizing, and responsive sizing, along with the powerful [`FlexBox`](../../reference/layouts/FlexBox.ipynb) layout:

 - `sizing_mode`: Allows toggling between fixed sizing and responsive sizing along vertical and/or horizontal dimensions.
-- `width`/`height`:  Allows setting a fixed width or height
+- `width`/`height`: Allows setting a fixed width or height.
-- `min_width`/`min_height`: Allows setting a minimum width or height, if responsive sizing is set along the corresponding dimension.
+- `min_width`/`min_height`: Allows setting a minimum width or height if responsive sizing is set along the corresponding dimension.
-- `max_width`/`max_height` : Allows setting a maximum width or height, if responsive sizing is set along the corresponding dimension.
+- `max_width`/`max_height`: Allows setting a maximum width or height if responsive sizing is set along the corresponding dimension.

 ## Resources